Unreal Engine Plugin Manual

 asset that you can create in the Content Browser like any other asset before.

-Odin is agnostic of the audio engine, so you can really just use any engine you like, be it the native Unreal Audio Engine, or a 3rd Party Engine, like Steam Audio, Microsoft Audio, FMOD and so on.
+Odin is agnostic of the audio engine, so you can really just use any engine you like, be it the native Unreal Audio Engine, or a 3rd Party Engine, like Steam Audio, Microsoft Audio, FMOD, Wwise and so on.
 It is all possible simply by changing the project settings and the attenuation settings of the Odin Synth Component accordingly.